Performer

 ♦ Servant to Two Masters (2003), directed by James Dodding — Ed played Il Capellano, a Very Special Waiter.

-Thank you to the Wake Forest University Theater faculty and graduates for sharing these stories.
+Many thanks to the Wake Forest University Theater faculty and alumni for sharing these stories.